Skip to content

 Using Non-Claude Models

 Claude Code is optimized for Claude models and enables reasoning by default.
-When routing non-Claude models through stdapi.ai, this can cause API errors if the model does not support reasoning parameters.
-Configure based on the model's capabilities:
+When routing non-Claude models through stdapi.ai, incompatible reasoning parameters are silently ignored — no special configuration is needed to avoid API errors.

 Models with effort support (Nova 2, DeepSeek V3) — declare effort capability: